QuickBooks Blog

 If you look at the information that’s recorded in an accounting journal and an accounting ledger, a lot of it would look the same.
 But there are some differences between how the two records function.

 Think of your accounting journal as the first record of each transaction.
-Every transaction should be recorded in chronological order in a journal with as much detail as needed to ensure that it can be transferred to a ledger and serve as a resource for anyone who needs more information about an entry.
+Try to record every transaction in chronological order with as much detail as possible to ensure it can serve as a resource for anyone who needs more information about an entry and you can easily transfer it to a ledger.

 A ledger is an aggregation of data from relevant journals.
 One key difference between a journal and a ledger is that the ledger is where double-entry bookkeeping takes place.
 That's why there are two sides to a ledger, one for debits and one for credits.